caplin/FlexLayout/README.md

 ## Tab Node Events

-You can handle events on nodes by adding a listener, this would typically be done in the components constructor() method.
+You can handle events on nodes by adding a listener with `setEventListener` or `addEventListener`.
+This would typically be done in the components constructor() method.

 Example: